 Sheath Dresses Are Versatile to Style

-Sheath dresses are very versatile.
 Well, it’s because they have no sleeves or just short sleeves like cap sleeves or 3/4 sleeves.
 They look great just on their own.
-A sheath dress is an instant outfit when putting on a pair of pumps.
+A sheath dress is an instant outfit with a pair of pumps.
 It’s a no-brainer to wear them with something underneath, at least in the cold season.
-You can wear it in various combination like with a green sweater as an outfit for St. Patrick’s Day.
+You can even create an outfit for St. Patrick’s Day by adding a green sweater, shirt or cardigan.

 Here some ideas how not to get into a style rut and how not to look boring or get bored over time.
 In fall, a jumper looks great with a blouse/shirt underneath or worn over the sheath.
 In winter, you may wear a turtleneck cashmere sweater underneath, and even add a blazer for those 40 below zero days.
 A motor cycle jacket pulls a sheath into the cool territory for a girls’ night out on the town.
 A denim jacket shifts the sheath to casual territory for a Sunday brunch.
 It looks office appropriate with a pair of pumps and a blazer or cardigan.
 A sheath dress is really worth its money.
 Read on to get inspired and learn about even more options.